stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 {% endhighlight %}

 The light grid is stored in the final 16 rows of the texture.
 Each cell taking up 2 components so each texel stores 2 cells.
 So again, I can store 640 * 2 * 16 = 20,480 cells.
-Each cell represents a 32x32 rect on the screen, so even a retina 5K fullscreen viewport (5120 x 2880) only needs 160 * 90 = 14,400 cells.
+Each cell represents a 32 x 32 rect on the screen, so even a retina 5K fullscreen viewport (5120 x 2880) only needs 160 * 90 = 14,400
+cells.
 Given that most WebGL apps run (by necessity) in a small viewport (like 720p), this should suffice for a while.